Markpm-code/fruits_of_labor/README.md

     * Link the Heroku app to the repository
     * Click on Deploy

+## Contents

+  * Contents are coded by the developer and some ideas are taken from the Love Sanwiches walkthrough project from [CODE INSTITUTE.](https://codeinstitute.net/ie/)

 ## Credits

 * [CODE INSTITUE](https://codeinstitute.net/ie/) for the deployment terminal and Love Sandwiches walkthrough project, as I use this as a guide and some text contents are copied from it.